atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 Itiji my, who now began to imagine that Mist
 III Lumley was as much pleased with her
-I brother, as he was with her;) May be i fo — Some women may like shabby Par who cannot get any other meh, i but people who have beauty and birth, " I continued she, shatching up her head still higher, may have plenty of admirers, lovers without number."
+I brother, as he was with her;) May be i fo --Some women may like shabby Par who cannot get any other meh, i but people who have beauty and birth, " I continued she, shatching up her head still higher, may have plenty of admirers, lovers without number."